BoeingFever/ELK-Cluster-Setup/README.md

 https://github.com/raycw/logstash-input-redis You can download the ``.gem`` file from his github, and use my Dockerfile to build yourself a logstash image that can recognise Redis cluster.
 Remember to refer to my sample logstash config to know how to connect to Redis cluster.

 # Remark: Microservices would better be adopted only under 1 or more of these reasons
 * traffic/volume through your application is high.
-And among different services of your application the traffic are different, thus you need to break down services for indepennt scalability*<br>
+And among different services of your application the traffic are different, thus you need to break down services for indepennt scalability (resource/money saving on necessary high demand services only)
-* you need zero-downtime independent deployability : 1) reduces impact of new release 2) reduce blast radius on services failure 3) reduce coordination difficulty among teams*
+* you need zero-downtime independent deployability : 1) reduces impact of new release 2) reduce blast radius on services failure 3) reduce coordination difficulty among teams
-* you have more tech options in developing individual services for bussiness needs*
+* you have more tech options in developing individual services for bussiness needs
-* more organizational autonomy on your team management*
+* more organizational autonomy on your team management